Communicating the sum of sources over a network: Case of three sources and three terminals

 \subsection{Case analysis}

-We now present a classification of networks based on the node labeling procedure presented above.
+Our proof methodology involves a classification of networks based on the node labeling procedure presented above.
 For each class of networks we shall argue that each terminal can compute the sum of the sources $(X_1 + X_2 + X_3)$.
 Our proof shall be constructive, i.e., it can be interpreted as an algorithm for finding the network code that allows each terminal to recover $(X_1 + X_2 + X_3)$.